Eurytides marcellus: Life cycle

 Since the caterpillars are cannibalistic, females lay their eggs singly on pawpaw leaves or on the tree trunks.
 The round egg is pale green, later turning orange brown.
 Young caterpillars are black with lighter colored transverse stripes.
 Older larvae have two color forms.
 The more common form is green with yellow and white transverse stripes; the rarer form is black and banded with white and orange.
 In both forms, between the swollen thorax and the abdomen, there is a yellow, black, and bluish-white band.
 The larva has a yellow, foul-smelling, forked gland called an osmeterium which it will use to deter predators, especially spiders and ants.
 The chrysalis is either green or brown, and is more compact compared to chrysalids in the genus Papilio.
 Three small horns project from the head and thorax.
 The chrysalis hibernates in areas of its range with cold winters.

 Host plants

 The zebra swallowtail caterpillar feeds on species within the genus Asimina and was found to accept, oviposit and grow on leaves of the tropical soursop- Annona muricata in 1998.
 Commonly used species include Asimina angustifolia (slimleaf pawpaw), A. incana (woolly pawpaw), A. parviflora (smallflower pawpaw), A. reticulata (netted pawpaw), A. tetramera (four-petal pawpaw), and A. triloba (common pawpaw).
 P. marcellus caterpillars ingest neurotoxic chemicals called annonaceous acetogenins from their host plants, which are retained in the body tissues of both the caterpillar and the adult, and may help chemically protect the butterfly from birds.

+Residents of Pittsburgh, Pennsylvania began planting pawpaw with the aim of encouraging the zebra swallowtail to return to its once-northernmost range.
+Success was documented in 2024.
+A zebra swallowtail was identified in 2025 in High Park, Toronto, Canada, near the northern tip of its historic range, for the first time since 1896.